Kubernetes on AWS Resources

 1. The kiam-server role ARN is provided as an argument to the Kiam server container.
 Make sure you update the <KIAM_SERVER_ROLE_ARN> field in the manifest above to the ARN of the role you created.

-3. Make sure the path to SSL Certs is set correctly according to the secret you created using cert-manager certificates.
+3. Ensure the path to SSL Certs is set correctly according to the secret you created using cert-manager certificates.
 This is important to establish secure communication between the Kiam server and Kiam agent pods.

 Kiam Agent